 For each string, one hit per target is required, with an unlimited number of rounds.
 The last target to be shot is known as the “stop plate”, which stops the timer.
 All primary target hits made after the stop plate has been struck, will be scored with a 3 second penalty each.
 The maximum time permitted for a run is 30 seconds and a competitor will be stopped and asked to reload if they reach the 30 second limit.

-Since we usually run 5 stages, you will need at least 125 rounds (150-200 is better), and up to 5 magazines if possible.
+The number of stages we run varies depending on range availability (the exact number is always posted on the Practiscore sign-up), and you will need at least 25 rounds per stage, and up to 5 magazines if possible.
 Please arrive at the match with your firearm unloaded and in a case.

 The dates for the matches can be found on the event Calendar.
 The 2020 dates are the following: